mguilhermetavares/mguilhermetavares/README.md

 ### About me

 Hey there, my name is Guilherme Tavares, but you can call me Guido.
-I am Software Engenieer working at [Inclusio](https://www.inclusio.io/).
+I am Software Engineer working at [Inclusio](https://www.inclusio.io/).
 I work mostly in Kotlin, but also work with Java, Typescript and Go.
 I have Mobile native skills like Swift and Android.
 Apart from work, I try contributing to open-source projects on my free time.
 I am always learning something new.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------